-Is your pup showing signs of pain and discomfort, even on pain medications, home modifications, or alternative therapies?
+Is your pup showing signs of pain and discomfort, even on pain medications, home modifications, or alternative therapies such as CBD oil for dogs?
 Look for signs of pain that include moaning, whining, panting, decreased appetite, decreased activity, unable to get comfortable, licking the affected area, and reluctance to move.

 If your dog has had a regularly good appetite and is now refusing food or suffering from diarrhea, nausea, and vomiting, it may be necessary to feed him with a feeding tube or hand him to ensure proper nutrition.
 Some diseases and medications may cause gastrointestinal upset, diarrhea, vomiting, and nausea.
 If you have a dog that is vomiting and nauseous due to disease, talk to your vet about a prescription of anti-nausea medication.

 Does your dog still drink normally?
 If he is drinking less or more than normal, it can be an indication of an unmanaged disease.
 If you aren’t able to coax your dog into drinking enough to stay hydrated, you may want to consider fluid therapy with an intravenous catheterization or having subcutaneous fluids administered.